atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-lake.md

 ## Top 3 reasons to build a Data Lake

-1. **Unified** - make it easy to query and combine data from various sources to find valuable insights
+1. **Unified** - makes it easy to query and combine data from various sources to find valuable insights
 2. **Performance** - after getting data out of their respective tools you can optimize storage, schema, and queries to get the data you need fast.
 3. **Progress** - building towards a single source of truth